HTTP Client

 Step 2: Create a WIT file

 First, create the necessary WIT files.
-In the root level of the project, create a directory called wit and create a file called client.wit inside it:
+In the root level of the project, create a directory called wit and create a file called world.wit inside it:

 mkdir wit